lcsmuller/reflect-c/README.md

 3. **Preprocess with roles** – `reflect-c_RECIPES.PRE.h` pulls in every recipe multiple times with different `REFLECTC_*` flags to emit actual C definitions, lookup tables, and wrapper functions.
 4. **Emit amalgamated sources** – the helper makefile `reflect-c.mk` produces `reflect-c_GENERATED.h/.c` alongside an optional static library `libreflectc.a` for the runtime helpers in `reflect-c.c`.

-The pipeline is intentionally pure-C (no Python/Rust helpers), so the same commands work on any system with an ANSI C compiler.
+The pipeline is intentionally pure-C, so the same commands work on any system with an ANSI C compiler.

 ## Quick start